Neeko-iko/JavierLauncher/README.md

 > What is Javier's Safemode button?

  Javier's Safemode is meant for modded servers.  when ON it will actively avoid any modded JAR files and only run the base minecraft jar file.  useful for testing if mods are breaking the world, or if the world file is simply corrupted (at least that's what i've been told.)   - using this on a vanilla server will net no changes.  it will run like normal.

+> what's a launch flag?
+Launch flags are something that the .jar checks for to run different options, this can either increase, or decrease performance.